eProsima/Fast-DDS-docs/docs/advanced.rst

     Pparams.useBuiltinTransport = false; //Disable the built-in Transport Layer Pparams.userTransports.push_back(my_transport); //Link the Transport Layer to the Participant

+See :ref:`network-configuration` for TCP examples.

 Note that unless you manually disable the built-in transport layer, the Participant will use your custom transport configuration along the built-in one.

 This distribution comes with an example of how to change the configuration of the transport layer.
 It can be found `here <https://github.com/eProsima/Fast-RTPS/tree/master/examples/C%2B%2B/UserDefinedTransportExample>`_.

+Also a TCP version of helloworld example can be found `here <https://github.com/eProsima/Fast-RTPS/tree/master/examples/C%2B%2B/HelloWorldExampleTCP>`_.

 .. _discovery: